-1 01 m 10 Q 図 QUARTERLY REPORT PURSUANT TO S ECTION 13 OR 15(d) OF TH IE SECURITIES EXCH HANGE ACT OF 1934 FOR THE Q UARTERLY PERIOD ENDED: Jui ne 30, 2021 ☐ TRANSITION REPORT PURSUANT TO S or SECTION 13 OR 15(d) OF TE Commission File Number 001-3528 HANGE ACT OF 1934 ICEL CORPORAT Michigan 94-3096597 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification N No.) · · 64 Sidney Street Cambridge, MA 02139 ss of principal executive offices, including zip of telephone number, including area code: (617) 5 , Registratit S telephone number, including area code.
-(617) 5 100-3333 Securi ties registered pursuant to Section 12(b) of the Act: Title of Class Trading Symbol(s) Name of Each Ex xchange on Which Registered Common Stock (No par value) VCEL NASDAQ Indicate by check mark whether the registrant (1) has filed all report months (or for such shorter period that the registrant was required to file: Indicate by check mark whether the registrant has submitted electror of this chapter) during the preceding 12 months (or for such shorter perio such reports), and (2) has been subject to s nically every Interactive Data File required such filing requirements for the parts to Rule ast 90 days.
-Yes x No o Indicate by check mark whether the registrant is a large accelerated.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller," "s filer, an accelerated filer, a non-accelerated er reporting company", and "emerging gro l filer, smaller reporting company wth company" in Rule 12b-2 of t , or an emerging growth company the Exchange Act.
-Large accelerated filer \boxtimes Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company П If an emerging growth company, indicate by check mark if the regist accounting standards provided pursuant to Section 13(a) of the Exchange Indicate by check mark whether the registrant is a shell company (as trant has elected not to use the extended tra Act.
-0 ansition period for complying wit - As of July 30, 2021, 46,631,158 shares of Common Stock, no par va •
+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+FOR THE QUARTERLY PERIOD ENDED: September 30, 2021

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 Commission File Number 001-35280

+VERICEL CORPORATION

+(Exact name of registrant as specified in its charter)

+Michigan

+(State or other jurisdiction of incorporation or organization)

+(I.R.S.
+Employer Identification No.)

+64 Sidney Street Cambridge, MA 02139

+(Address of principal executive offices, including zip code)

+Registrant's telephone number, including area code: (617) 588-5555

+Securities registered pursuant to Section 12(b) of the Act:

+Title of Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Stock (No par value) VCEL NASDAQ

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes X No O

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes x No 0

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company", and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer X Accelerated filer

+Non-accelerated filer Smaller reporting company

+Emerging growth company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+O

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No x

+As of October 29, 2021, 46,815,257 shares of Common Stock, no par value per share, were outstanding.